iamKrishnendu/GmailApi/README.md

   * [VS Code IDE](https://code.visualstudio.com/)

 ## How to setup
-At first clone the framework [repository](https://github.com/iamKrishnendu/GmailApi.git) in your local system.
+At first clone the framework [repository](https://github.com/iamKrishnendu/GmailApi.git) in your local.
 Run the below command to clone the repostory using [Git Bash](https://git-scm.com/downloads)
 ```
 $ git clone https://github.com/iamKrishnendu/GmailApi.git
 ```
+Follow the steps to download and install Node.js into the system
 ##### On MacOs
   *  Download and installation guide available [here](https://nodejs.org/en/download/package-manager/#macos)
 ##### On Windows